C0mposer/Spyro-1-Gem-Redistributer-Mod/README.md

 # Spyro Gem Redistributer

 A mod for the original Spyro the Dragon That shuffles gem values around to other gems!
-This mod is created using the [psx-modding-toolchain by Redhot](https://github.com/mateusfavarin/psx-modding-toolchain).
+This mod was created using the [psx-modding-toolchain by Redhot](https://github.com/mateusfavarin/psx-modding-toolchain).

 ## Features